 I have a friend who’s seen the movie Raising Arizona at least twenty times.
 If he walks into a room and someone’s watching this film, he can not only pick out the exact point of the movie they’re watching, he can start reciting the dialogue word-for-word!
-Now maybe you’re not that obsessive, but I’m sure there are movies or books that you know almost that well.
+Now maybe you’re not that obsessive, but I’m sure there are movies or books you know almost that well.
 Even if you don’t start right at the beginning, it doesn’t take you long to figure out where you are in the story.

-If you don’t quite know how to sort all of this out, don’t feel bad.
+If you don’t quite know how to sort all this out, don’t feel bad.
 I’ve known people who grew up in the church who weren’t sure if the story of Moses was in the Old Testament or the New.
 We all have to start somewhere.
-Some would simply say that the more you read the Bible, the more familiar with it you’ll become.
-This is true, but there are a few tips that can give you a head start so you don’t have to feel as if you’re beginning at square one.
+Some would simply say the more you read the Bible, the more familiar with it you’ll become.
+This is true, but a few tips can give you a head start so you don’t have to feel as if you’re beginning at square one.

 Imagine this: you’re sitting in church and the pastor says, “Let’s all turn to the book of Habakkuk.”
 You look around and see people opening their Bibles and turning to the right book.
 So you start randomly flipping through your Bible—trying to look as if you know what you’re doing—hoping that somehow, miraculously you’ll happen to run across ‘Habakkuk.’
 What you don’t know is that many of the people around you are doing the same thing!

-Did you know that one of the most helpful pages in the Bible is one that few people ever look at?
+Did you know that one of the most helpful pages in the Bible is one few people ever look at?
 It’s the Table of Contents.
 Located conveniently at the front of your Bible, it not only tells you what page a particular book is on, it can provide a lot more insights than you might expect.

 Humor me.
 Open up your Bible and take a look at the table of contents.
 What do you notice?
 One of the first things you might see is that the Bible is divided into two sections: Old Testament and New Testament.
 Remember the first three rules of Bible study?
 Context, context, context, right?
 Well, part of reading in context is knowing where in the Bible you’re reading.
 It makes a big difference whether you’re reading in the Old or New Testament.
 What’s the difference?